AlgoMaster Logo

 Understanding the Problem

-At its core, this is a character availability problem.
-We have a "supply" of letters (the magazine) and a "demand" for letters (the ransom note).
+This is a character availability problem.
+We have a supply of letters (the magazine) and a demand for letters (the ransom note).
 For every character the ransom note needs, the magazine must have at least that many copies available.

-The key constraint is that each magazine letter can only be used once.
-So if the ransom note needs three 'a's, the magazine must contain at least three 'a's.
-We need to verify this for every letter in the ransom note.
+Each magazine letter can only be used once.
+So if the ransom note needs three 'a's, the magazine must contain at least three 'a's, and the same must hold for every other letter the note uses.

 Key Constraints: